cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

     ![dendro_plot](img/dendrogram_example.png)

 !!! warning
-        * Ward linkage only works in conjunction with Euclidean squared distances (`e2dist`), while Centroid linkage only works with Euclidean distances (`e2dist`,`edist`).
+        * Ward linkage only works in conjunction with Euclidean squared distances (`e2dist`), while centroid linkage only works with Euclidean distances (`e2dist`,`edist`).
 If the user tries to input a different distance metric an error will result, as shown above.

 	* If the user inputs a linkage function which is not contained within the `.ml.clust.i.ld` dictionary an error will occur.